awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-updating.md

 ## Updating a user pool with the Amazon Cognito API or AWS CLI<a name="cognito-user-pool-updating-api-cli"></a>

 You can change the configuration of an Amazon Cognito user pool with automation tools like the Amazon Cognito API or AWS Command Line Interface \(AWS CLI\)\.
+The following procedure updates your configuration with the [ UpdateUserPool](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_UpdateUserPool.html) API operation\.
+The same approach, with different input fields, applies to [ UpdateUserPoolClient](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_UpdateUserPoolClient.html)\.

+**Important**
-If you don't provide values for existing parameters like `LambdaConfig`, Amazon Cognito sets them to default values\.
+If you don't provide values for existing parameters, Amazon Cognito sets them to default values\.
+For example, when you have existing `LambdaConfig` and you submit an `UpdateUserPool` with an empty `LambdaConfig`, you delete the assignment of all Lambda functions to user pool triggers\.
 Plan accordingly when you want to automate changes to your user pool configuration\.
-The following procedure updates your configuration with the [ UpdateUserPool](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_UpdateUserPool.html) API operation\.

 1. Capture the existing state of your user pool with [ DescribeUserPool](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_DescribeUserPool.html)\.